suhaibfida/Kathe-Bathe/README.md

 The trained adapter weights are hosted on Hugging Face:

-**`KatheBathe/Kathe-Bathe`**
+**KatheBathe/Kathe-Bathe**

-The inference script loads the base model and the KatheBathe adapter from the Hugging Face repository.
+The inference script loads the base model and KatheBathe adapter from the Hugging Face repository.

 ---